cornellrocketryteam/Software25-26/fsw/README.md

 ## Building and Running
 * Navigate into the fsw directory with `cd fsw`
 * To build in release mode, run: `cargo build --release`
 * To flash the code onto the Pico 2, run: `cargo run --release`
+* Open the serial port to see the logs

 ## TODO:
 - Update the FlightState initializer function